 Keep labels short and clear

 Include a short label above the progress bar that describes what’s taking place.
 Don’t include a period.
+For more information, see Periods in the Microsoft Writing Style Guide.

 When an error occurs, replace the status text with an error message.
+Use specific, concise verbs to communicate what went wrong and what people should do next.